cronop-io/cronop-io.github.io/posts/_posts/2020-05-09-protostar-stack5.md

 4. Store the current stack pointer (ESP) into the base pointer (EBP), since this is the start of the new stack frame.
 5. Allocate the local variables' memory.

-In our case #1 and #2 are depicted in a single instruction which is `call`.
+In this case #1 and #2 are depicted in a single instruction which is `call`.

-To illustrate this, let's single-step through the `gets` function call:
+To illustrate this, GDB will be used to single-step through the `gets` function call:

 ```bash
 (gdb) si